CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-phase-1.md

 ![Work Flow](/images/Aryann_Dwivedi_GSoC24/version_config_simver.png)

-Pull Request
+**Pull Request**

 - [Enable Main simulator to load Vue simulator](https://github.com/CircuitVerse/cv-frontend-vue/pull/332)

 #### FINAL RESULT

-In this video, the version is specified on the navbar just for representation purposes.
+In this video, the version is specified on the navbar soleley for representation purposes.
 It is not included in the actual project or code.

 {{< video src="/images/Aryann_Dwivedi_GSoC24/version-hostswapping.webm" type="video/webm" preload="auto" >}}